PostHog/posthog.com/contents/product-engineers/multivariate-testing.md

 ## Multivariant vs A/B tests

-Here is a table summarizing the differences between the multivariant and A/B tests:
+Here is a table summarizing the differences between the multivariate and A/B tests:

 | Situation | A/B Testing | Multivariate Testing |
 |-----------|-------------|----------------------|